-Even if you aren’t hosting family this year, Thanksgiving crafts for kids are still a fun way to keep kiddos of all ages occupied, and an exciting way to get in the spirit of the season.
-Whether you want to make a keepsake footprint craft to remember just how tiny your little one is for Thanksgiving posterity or just need a quick turkey-themed gift that your elementary school-aged kid can make for grandma before she arrives for the holiday, this list has you covered.
+Even if you aren’t hosting family this year, Thanksgiving crafts for toddlers and preschoolers are still a fun way to keep kids occupied, and an exciting way to get in the spirit of the season.
+Whether you want to make a keepsake footprint craft to remember just how tiny your little one is for Thanksgiving posterity or just need a quick toddler turkey craft your kid can make for grandma before she arrives for the holiday, this list has you covered.

 So, before you replenish your kids’ craft supply stash with a stocking filled with glitter, glue, and multicolored pom-poms on Christmas Day, take a look at this list and use every last pony bead, googly eye, and square of tissue paper to create these Thanksgiving crafts for kids, toddlers, and preschoolers.

 1 Classic Pinecone Turkey Craft

 When you want to make a Thanksgiving craft with a toddler, the simpler the idea is, the better the project will be — for you and your tot.
 This